Porta Westfalica (gorge)

-Since 1973, Porta Westfalica is also the name of a town, which was established by merging fifteen villages surrounding the gorge.
+Since 1973, Porta Westfalica is also the name of a town, established by merging fifteen villages surrounding the gorge.
 Since 2006, it is a national geotope.

 The name "Porta Westfalica" is a Latin term that means "Gate to Westphalia".
 Coming from the north, the gorge is the entry to the region of Westphalia.
-Despite its Latin name, the term was not coined in Roman times, but by scholars in the 19th century.
+Despite its Latin name, the term was not coined in Roman Empire times, but by scholars in the 19th century.

 High above the gorge on the west side is a large six-sided stone structure that can be seen from a considerable distance; this is the Emperor William Monument, erected in honour of Emperor William I of Germany and dedicated in 1896.